Penny Edwards

 Real name: Millicent Maxine Edwards

-1928 - 1998 Another of the post World War II heroines, Penny Edwards made about two dozen films, initially working at Warners and Universal in the 1940s.
 She was under a term players contract at Republic Pictures from May, 1950 through October, 1951 - this simply meant that for security and a regular paycheck, Republic could utilize her as much as they wanted.
 At Republic, she did mostly westerns - six with Roy Rogers and one each with Rex Allen and Allan Lane.

 Where did the nickname "Penny" come from?
 She was christened Millicent.
 Since her name ended in "cent", she got the nickname "Penny".

 Several folks have asked if Penny Edwards was the mother of actress Debra Winger, and the answer is "no".
 In 1951, Penny married Ralph Winters, a studio casting exec.
 They had two daughters, Rebecca and Deborah.
 Deborah Winters (not Winger) went on to do some movies and TV work.
-She and Ralph Winters divorced in 1958.
+Penny and Ralph Winters divorced in 1958.

 During the 1950s-early 1960s, Penny appeared in TV shows as well as television commercials.
 In December, 1964, she married Jerry Freidman and they had a son David.
 However, that marriage did not last.